juliangut/slim-routing/README.md

 ##### Group

-Defines a group in which routes may reside.
+Defines a group in which routes may reside

 * `routes`, array of routes and/or subgroups (this key identifies a group)
 * `prefix`, optional, prefix to be prepended to route names
-* `pattern`, optional, path pattern
+* `pattern`, optional, path pattern, prepended to route patterns
 * `placeholders`, optional, array of regex/alias for path placeholders,
 * `middleware`, optional, array of middleware to be added to all group routes